 The Kazinga Channel is a wide, slow-flowing 32-kilometre long natural body of water that connects Lake George to Lake Edward.
 The channel is home to the largest hippo population on the planet supporting over 5000 hippos.
 Throughout the year, it attracts various species of animals to its shores for water as well as birds and reptiles.
 A two hour guided boat trip is a great opportunity to get close to Nile crocodiles, hippos, buffaloes, elephants as well as many species of birds.

 Ask us about boat safari options.
 We can give you information on different trips and arrange your booking.
-Prices start from $25 per person (does not include transport to and from the boat launch).
+Trip cost – $30 per person (does not include transport to and from the boat launch).

 Explosion crater drive